 5. Mittenwald embracing the air of the Alps

-If you want to experience the Alps climate with its fresh air, the Bavarian Alps are waiting for you with its magnificent views.
-Mittenwald, which has been famous for producing violin, viola and cello since the 17th century, hosts concerts and conferences during the summer months and hosts the ski resort and winter sports fans in winter.
+If you want to experience the Alps climate with its fresh air, the Bavarian Alps are waiting for you with their magnificent views.
+Mittenwald, which has been famous for producing violin, viola, and cello since the 17th century, hosts concerts and conferences during the summer months and hosts the ski resort and winter sports fans in winter.
 If you want to take an unusual trip to Germany, you can deviate from the well-known routes and choose the less-discovered pearls of Germany, such as Mittenwald.

 6. Rothenburg ob der Tauber

 Rothenburg ob der Tauber is a city in the Ansbach district.
-It is a well-preserved medieval old town in the Franconia region of Bavaria, Germany, but is well known for tourists from all over the world.
+It is a well-preserved medieval old town in the Franconia region of Bavaria, Germany, but is well known to tourists from all over the world.
 Those who come to visit the town with towers, fountains, gates, wine houses feel as if they are on a journey of time.

 7. Heidelberg Carrying the Trail of Artists

 If you are looking for a romantic place full of natural beauty, Heidelberg is for you.
-The city, home to Germany’s largest university, has inspired famous artists such as Goethe, Mark Twain and William Turner throughout history.
+The city, home to Germany’s largest university, has inspired famous artists such as Goethe, Mark Twain, and William Turner throughout history.
 Overlooking the cobbled streets of the charming city built in Baroque style, the castle is one of Heidelberg’s most popular spots with its beauty and views.

 8. The Luxury Resort of Baden-Baden

 Baden-Baden is a luxurious spa town offering great privileges to its visitors.
 Baden-Baden is a great place to pamper and relax with its valley location and healing waters, and there are two thermal pools and many spa hotels.
-The city, where the second largest opera house and concert hall in Europe is located, also houses the Das Kurhaus Casino, which is known as one of the most beautiful casinos in the world.
+The city, where the second-largest opera house and concert hall in Europe is located, also houses the Das Kurhaus Casino, which is known as one of the most beautiful casinos in the world.

 9. The homeland of Mercedes and Porsche Stuttgart

 At the heart of Germany’s automotive industry, Mercedes-Benz and Porsche are headquartered in this city.
 If you are a car enthusiast, you may want to visit the museum of both factories.
 You can visit the vineyards in the Karlshöhe region and taste wine and watch the city from the top.
 The architecture of the city is proof of Stuttgart’s long history.
 One side is from the ultra-modern Fernsehturm (television tower) and the other is the 10th century Altes Schloss (Old Castle).

 10. Capital Berlin with Great Places to Visit

-From the great restaurants, nightlife, museums and art galleries to the magnificent gateways of the Brandenburg Gate, Charlottenburg Palace and Berlin Cathedral, you can find everything you’re looking for in Berlin, the German capital.
-There are so many places to visit from historical walking tours to markets, jazz clubs and galleries that you may need to visit Berlin more than once.
+From the great restaurants, nightlife, museums, and art galleries to the magnificent gateways of the Brandenburg Gate, Charlottenburg Palace, and Berlin Cathedral, you can find everything you’re looking for in Berlin, the German capital.
+There are so many places to visit from historical walking tours to markets, jazz clubs, and galleries that you may need to visit Berlin more than once.
 The West Side Gallery, one of the world’s largest open-air galleries, is located on a part of the famous Berlin Wall and exhibits works of art stretching 1 km along the wall.